Implementation with Uncertain Evidence: Illustrating Example: Drilling for Oil

-With the above evidence structure then, it is not possible for the government to allot the grant to firm $A$ in state $H$\ and firm $B$ in state $M$.
-Consider though the following mild perturbation of the evidence structure: An additional article of evidence $\{\{H\}\}$ is available to firm $A$ with a small probability when its research quality is $H$.
-For instance, the distribution in state $H$ may be $0.1\times \{\{H\}\}+0.5\times \{\{M,H\},\{LMH\}\}+0.4\times \{\{L,M,H\}\}$.
-In this case, the government can actually implement different outcomes in states $M$ and $H\ $- while in state $M$, $H$ is nonrefutable, the article $\{\{H\}\}$ is not available, so that a perfect deception is impossible; in state $H$, while it is possible to perfectly match the evidence distribution for state $ M$, $M$ is actually refutable with positive probability.
+With the above evidence structure then, it is not possible for the government to allot the rights to some firm in state $hhh$\ and a different firm in state $mmm$.
+Consider though the following mild perturbation of the evidence structure: An additional article of evidence $\{\{h\}\}$ is available to a firm with a small probability when its type is $(h,.)$.
+For instance, the evidence distribution may be $0.1\times \{\{h\}\}+0.5\times \{\{m,h\},\{l,m,h\}\}+0.4\times \{\{l,m,h\}\}$.
+In this case, the government can actually implement different outcomes in states $mmm$ and $hhh\ $- while in state $mmm$, $hhh$ is not refutable, the article $\{\{h\}\}$ is not available, so that a perfect deception is impossible; in state $hhh$, while it is possible to perfectly match the evidence distribution for state $mmm$, $mmm$ is actually refutable with positive probability.\footnote{ The reader is referred to Appendix \ref{ERD} for a discussion of possible cases of refutation and perfect deceptions for a pair of states $s$ and $ s^{\prime }$.}